*Inception date: June 30, 2011

 Your financial advisor is responsible for reviewing your individual financial situation and needs to determine suitability of this or any investment program

-Wilshire® is a registered service mark of Wilshire Associates Incorporated, Santa Monica, California.
+Wilshire® is a registered service mark of Wilshire Advisors LLC.
 All other trade names, trademarks, and/or service marks are the property of their respective holders.

 Download our fact sheet as a PDF.

 To learn more about these portfolios, please have your financial advisor contact us.